What Is Concrete Curing?

 The American Concrete Institute (ACI) prescribes a minimal curing time.
 This period is relative to reaching 70% of the compressive strength of concrete.
 It is widely accepted that this process takes seven days of curing.
 But 70% strength can be achieved faster when concrete is exposed to elevated temperatures.
 It also helps when specific admixtures are thrown into the concoction.
 More time may be required for curing when concrete or surrounding temperatures are colder.
 Around 20℃ or 68℉ is believed to be the perfect cooling temperature.

 Why Concrete Curing is Important

 Meticulous adjustment of moisture and temperature of in-situ concrete while curing is an important factor.
-This facilitates quality control and dependability of the mixture.
+This facilitates the quality control and dependability of the mixture.
 Correct curing methods will stop in-situ concrete from drying, shrinking, and cracking.
 This will determine the stability of the structure at the cover zone.
-Curing of concrete should happen immediately as it settles.
+The curing of concrete should happen immediately as it settles.
 It is also important to monitor concrete temperature and curing status for seven days.
 If the water evaporates from the concrete before it achieved maximum strength, there will be inadequate water left in the mix to completely hydrate the cement.
 Hence, it will not be able to reach maximum compressive strength.
 This is particularly apparent in acute weather conditions where the concrete slab is exposed to the elements.
 The strength and development of the concrete can become questionable.

 Techniques for Curing